Get 80% off your plan for your first 6 months.*

 Types of payment gateways

-Hosted gateways: Customers complete payments on the provider's secure page
+Hosted gateways: customers complete payments on the provider's secure page

-Self-hosted gateways: Payment forms appear directly on your website
+Self-hosted gateways: payment forms appear directly on your website

-• Drawbacks: Requires more technical setup and offers limited customisation control
+• Drawbacks: requires more technical setup and offers limited customisation control

-• Benefits: Full customisation, optimal user experience
+• Benefits: allows full customisation and delivers optimal user experience

 Key features to consider